 With a high concentration of booming tech startups, the Lincoln-Omaha area continues to attract investment capital and talent, earning its moniker as Nebraska's Silicon Prairie.
 Other careers drawing computer science graduates to the state include software engineering, web development, systems analysis, programming research, and information security.

 Median Salary for Computer Science Careers by Degree

 Computer Science Employers in Nebraska

-- PenLink: Located in Lincoln, PenLink provides software tools that enable law enforcement and intelligence agencies to collect and analyze electronic mass surveillance data.
-PenLink products are used by the majority of U.S. law enforcement agencies.
+- PenLink: Located in Lincoln, PenLink creates software tools that enable law enforcement and intelligence agencies to collect and analyze electronic mass surveillance data.
+Most U.S. law enforcement agencies use PenLink products.
 The company hires developers, data scientists, and project managers for full-time, part-time, and internship opportunities.

 - Firespring: With offices in Lincoln and Omaha, Firespring provides IT, print, and creative services for businesses, including cloud computing, websites, and marketing tools.
 The company hires system administrators and network engineers, and is growing due to a merger of its cloud-based and IT services with Bluestem Fiber, a provider of gigabit broadband internet.

-- Agilx: Located in Lincoln, Agilx is an intelligent software design and development agency that is operates using agile development methodologies.
-Services include native mobile application development, eCommerce, front end web development, and data transformation services.
-The company’s growth offers employment opportunities for software developers, software engineers, and students seeking paid internships.
+- Agilx: Located in Lincoln, this intelligent software design and development agency operates using agile development methodologies.
+Services from Agilx include native mobile application development, e-commerce, front-end web development, and data transformation services.
+The company's growth offers employment opportunities for software developers, software engineers, and students seeking paid internships.

 How Much do Computer Scientists Make in Nebraska?